 Polyurethane Glue Shelf Life:

-Polyurethane glues like Gorilla Glue is more similar to Cyanoacrylate in terms of chemistry than it is to PVA.
+Polyurethane glues like Gorilla Glue are more similar to Cyanoacrylate in terms of chemistry than it is to PVA.
 Polyurethane glues react with moisture, just like Superglue.

 In spite of this, PU glues are less reactive than Cyanoacrylate, so you can leave Polyurethane for much longer periods in a sealed container.